-CTLS 6670- Cultural Landscape Studio.
+\\CTLS 6670- Cultural Landscape Studio.
 5 hours.

 An introduction to the elements, principles and processes of design within the context of a range of ways of thinking and problem-solving.
 The course provides an open design studio setting to explore problem-solving through design change in the landscape.
 The iterative process and heuristic learning will be emphasized.
 Group projects will offer a chance for students to continue to master their team-building and communication skills.
+Offered fall semester every year.

-CTLS 7200- Cultural Landscape Sustainability Practicum.
+\\CTLS 7300- Cultural Landscape Sustainability Thesis.
 1-9 hours.
+Thesis writing under the direction of the major professor.
+Offered spring semester every year.